mariocuomo/shopping_cart_pythonWebste/README.md

 # shopping_cart_pythonWebste
-A simple shopping cart as website developed in python and Flask
+A simple e-commerce website project developed with Python and Flask.<br>
+The project is currently in development.

 **TEAM** :computer:
 <ul type="circle">